lightningtgc/sublime-cssorder/README.md

 #Sublime CSSOrder

-> CSSOrder is a sublime plugin for CSS file formatting
+> CSSOrder is a sublime text plugin for CSS file formatting.

 > Required Node.js

 ## Intro

-CSSOrder is a css coding style formatter with [CSS Style](http://alloyteam.github.io/code-guide/#css)
+CSSOrder is a css coding style formatter with [Tencent CSS Style](http://alloyteam.github.io/code-guide/#css)

 It can handle some special case like  'base64 url', 'single comment // ' and so on in CSS files.